Divyanshukumar2005/Mem_Element_Emulator/README.md

 ### 3. JFET-based emulator

-This one doesn't use a bridge at all.
-A J310 JFET has a channel resistance that varies with gate voltage.
-Under sinusoidal excitation, this resistance changes gradually with the signal history — which is exactly what gives mem-resistive behaviour.
+A J310 JFET with supporting resistors and a capacitor.
+No diode bridge here.

+The JFET's channel resistance varies with gate voltage.
+Under a sinusoidal input, the capacitor voltage (which controls the gate) changes gradually — giving the device a history-dependent resistance.
+That's the memory.

-The loop here is smoother than the passive stages, and the nice thing is you can tune the behaviour by changing the gate bias.
+Technically, the paper shows that the JFET circuit doesn't strictly satisfy the zero-crossing condition the way the diode bridge does.
+But the deviation is in the picoampere range in practice — immeasurably small.
+The loop still looks pinched at the origin, and all the fingerprints of memristive behaviour are present.

 ```spice
 V1 Vin 0 SIN(0 3.2 120)